On the Road

 What happens when a downtown New York poet of the hip hop and slam persuasion discovers that the roots of spoken word go back thousands of years and span the globe?
 If he’s Bob Holman, he goes On the Road to track them down!
 He trades stories, fun, recipes, insights, jokes, songs, and poems.
 Along the way, he gets passionately immersed in the Endangered Language crisis — over half the world’s 6500 languages will disappear before the end of this century.
 Holman guides us to the bottom-line question of survival of these systems of consciousness with respect, joy, and dedication to diversity.
 He throws himself into the life – shares the meals, participates in the ceremonies, dances and parties.
 His enthusiasm infects the series’ fast-paced style – Hip, but not hipper than thou.
 Serious fun!
 Ok everybody, get ready — let’s take the road not taken, with Bob Holman.
 The show aired on LinkTV which is available on local cable channels, online, and on DirectTV channel 375 and Dish Network channel 9410.
-All three episodes also on DVD.
+DVD: On the Road with Bob Holman featuring all three episodes.

 EPISODE 1: THE GRIOTS OF WEST AFRICA.